bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     would be required, this scenario is not tested.

 **Degenerate formats**
-    The test case generator may not be able to generate test cases for all degenerate video formats.
+    The test case generator cannot generate test cases for all degenerate video formats.
 For example, picture component bit depths of greater than 32 bits or absurd transform depths are not supported.

 **Differences from specification**